tyazx/tyazx/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Where ever you are, you are one with the clouds and one with the sun and the stars you see.
-You are one with everything."</i>
+<i>"Yesterday is the past, tomorrow is the future, today is a gift - that's why it's called the present."</i>
 <br>
-<b>- Shunryu Suzuki</b>
+<b>- George Bernard Shaw</b>
 </blockquote>
 </p>